liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Before you begin creating new Liferay plugin projects, a supported Liferay Plugins SDK and Liferay Portal must be installed and configured in your Liferay IDE.
-The second half of this chapter deals with the Plugins SDK on its own;
+If you're thinking, "Wait a second buster, you told me in the chapter introduction that the Plguins SDK was an alternative to Liferay IDE!", then hold on to yor hat for a mionute and let us explain.
+The second half of this chapter deals with the Plugins SDK on its own; here we'll just discuss it from the
-here we'll just discuss it from the Liferay IDE perspective.
+Liferay IDE perspective.

 1. In Eclipse, open the *Installed Plugin SDKs* dialog box--from your *Windows* dropdown menu, click *Preferences* &rarr; *Liferay* &rarr; *Installed Plugin